 Long COVID 'Segment'

-The latest version of this long COVID 'segment' - published on 10th March 2023 - contains bibliographic records of 4,646 articles (also included in our broader living map of COVID-19 research, above) that are likely to be about long COVID (up to Version 101).
-Please see the 'About' tab in the 'segment' for further details.
+The current version of our Long COVID 'segment' - up to Version 105 - was published on 20th July 2023.
+It contains bibliographic records of 5,477 articles, which are also included in our broader living map of COVID-19 research (above), that are likely to be about long COVID (up to Version 105).
+Please see the 'Introduction' pane in the 'segment' for further details.
 Further updates of this 'segment' will be published when ready (as per the broader living map - see above).

 Other online resources relating to COVID-19